 The purpose of the American Heart Association, Midwest Affiliate Community Innovation Grant initiative is to improve the cardiovascular health of the communities we serve and help us achieve the American Heart Association’s mission to build healthier lives, free of cardiovascular diseases and stroke.
-This grant was previously known as the Community Action Grant.

 Projects must be implemented in one of the 11 states served by the Midwest Affiliate: Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, South Dakota or Wisconsin.